Biology

 These beings are considered the most primitive living organisms.
 This is because their system is simpler than that of multicellular beings.
 This does not mean they are poorly adapted to living.
 On the contrary, unicellular organisms are significantly more abundant in nature than multicellular organisms.
 They can live in very remote places where other forms of life cannot develop, including in the tissues of other organisms.

-Difference Between Unicellular and Multicellular organisms With Examples - What are unicellular organisms and their characteristics?
+Difference Between Unicellular and Multicellular Organisms With Examples - What are unicellular organisms and their characteristics?

 Examples of unicellular organisms